DEMENT-Model/DEMENTpy/README.md

 ### Structure and Process

 This model is built upon its predecessor--DEMENT, an R-based framework initially developed by Steven Allison back in 2012.
 Except for the programming language change, a series of changes have been made with an overarching goal of making it more readily accessible to the research and teaching communities as broad as microbial ecology, theoretical ecology, and ecosystem ecology, as well as biology.
 This model simulates processes ranging from degradation of substrates through microbial processes encompassing uptake, metabolism, mortality, reproduction, and dispersal in a spatially explicit, mechanistically explicit fashion.
 For more detailed information about DEMENTpy, we refer readers/users temporarily to an [Appendix](https://github.com/bioatmosphere/microbiome-drought-legacy/tree/master/writing) of the 1st manuscript applying this model.
-An actual documentation is under conceving.
+An actual documentation is under conceiving.

 ### Run DEMENTpy